We want to help you create great poster printing files.

 Smaller File Size: Using our previous 1” x 1” square example, a vector file needs only four points of data to recreate a square versus 300 individual pixels for a raster image.
 For simple graphics, like geometric shapes or typography, this means a much smaller file size and faster processing speed.Edibility: Unlike popular raster-based formats, such as a jpg or png, vector files are not “flattened.”
 When you open them back up in a program such as Adobe Illustrator, all of the original shapes exist separately on different layers; this means you can modify individual elements without affecting other objects in the image

-Colours to be CMYK and process
+Colours can be CMYK or RGB

 Your monitor, unless it is well calibrated, is unlikely to be able to produce a 100% accurate representation of the colours you have used in your poster design when printed.
 A quick overview of Colour Theory well help to explain why.